 Diabetes affects about 425 million people in the world, with ages ranging from 20 to 79.
 It affects people in low and middle income countries disproportionately.
 1 in 10 adults worldwide or 700 million people will have diabetes by 2045.
 (International diabetes Federation, 2023)

-Globally it affects approximately 21 million people: In Europe it is 11%, but in many African nations it is low as 7.5%.
+DME Globally it affects approximately 21 million people: In Europe it is 11%, but in many African nations it is low as 7.5%.
 In some cases, DME affects about 1 in every 14 diabetic patients.
 (International Diabetes Federation, 2023)

 Diabetic retinopathy (DR) is the one of the complications of diabetes that is the disease of microvascular abnormality in the fundus of the eye.
 It can cause vision impairment and blindness.
 This complication can be unnoticeable in early stages..
 (Kanji et al., 2020)